Magic Cop: Release

-Magic Cop was released in Hong Kong on 11 February 1990.
+The film grossed HK$3,645,216 at the Hong Kong box office during its theatrical run from 2 November to 21 November 1990.
 In the Philippines, the film was released with the same name on 18 June 1992; Lam Ching-ying is credited as Michael Lee.

 Critical reception

 LoveHKFilm remarked, "The action scenes are fun (as one would expect from Stephen Tung), and the cultural connections are cool-as-can-be."